ARM-software/vscode-cmsis-csolution/README.md

 csolution --help
 ```

-<a name="initialize-or-update-the-catalog-of-public-cmsis-pack-versions"></a>
-### ➤ Initialize or update the catalog of public CMSIS-Pack versions
+### Initialize or update the catalog of public CMSIS-Pack versions

 If `CMSIS_PACK_ROOT` is pointing to an empty directory, run the following command from the terminal to initialize the directory structure and download the latest pack index file: